in his pajamas, Tony finished brushing his teeth, then slid into

 man emitting a pure, white, warming, loving light.
 At least Tony

-thought it was light.
-It was impossible to differentiate the
+thought it was light that the man was emitting.
+It was impossible for Tony to differentiate the

 visible light from what he was feeling.
-Tony was engulfed by
+Tony was engulfed in

 a feeling of--perfection--or maybe more like royal magnificence--no, it